NoMoreUsernames999/The-Atlas-Project-Modpack/README.md

 All commits **must** have a description in the notes of what they changed.
 This is required for any commites that modify files, but is especially important with configs.

 ## TO-DO list

+  (If you pick something on the list that can only be worked on by one person at a time, state so in the Discord so that people don't waste time.
+  E.g Doing something like writing or filling in tables on Google Docs doesn't matter as it is updated in real time and can be accessed by multiple people.
+But doing something like adding mob spawns for a planet in a config does.
+Wouldn't want two people doing the same thing twice).

 Current to-do list, Updated as development progresses: